Transactions

 }

-Transaction confirmation
+Transaction Confirmation

 Whether a transaction is confirmed depends on whether the block in which the transaction is included is confirmed.
-TRON's block confirmation mechanism is that after a block is produced, 19 different super nodes produce subsequent blocks based on this block, then the block is confirmed.
+TRON's block confirmation mechanism is that after a block is produced, if 19 different super nodes produce subsequent blocks based on this block, the block is confirmed.

-java-tron node provides /walletsolidty/*
+java-tron node provides the /walletsolidity/*

 and /wallet/*